-NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the holders (the "Shareholders") of common shares of Canstar Resources Inc. (the "Company") will be held at 56 Temperance Street, Suite 1000, Toronto, Ontario M3H 3V5, on December 16, 2015 at 2:00 p.m.
+NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the holders (the "Shareholders") of common shares of Canstar Resources Inc. (the "Company") will be held at 56 Temperance Street, Suite 1000, Toronto, Ontario M3H 3V5, on December 14, 2016 at 2:00 p.m.
 (Eastern Standard Time) for the purpose of:

-- 1. receiving the Company's financial statements for the year ended June 30, 2015 and the report of the auditors thereon; - 2. electing directors of the Company for the ensuing year; - 3. appointing MNP LLP as the auditors of the Company for the ensuing year, and authorizing the directors to fix their remuneration; - 4. considering and, if deemed advisable, passing an ordinary resolution (the "Plan Ratification Resolution") ratifying the amendment of the Company's stock option plan (the "Stock Option Plan") to reduce the minimum exercise price of options granted thereunder from \$0.10 to \$0.05; - 5. considering and, if deemed advisable, passing an ordinary resolution (the "Option Grant Resolution") ratifying the grant of 750,000 options on December 11, 2014 pursuant to the amended Stock Option Plan; and - 6. transacting such further and other business as may properly come before the Meeting or any adjournment thereof.
+- 1. receiving the Company's financial statements for the year ended June 30, 2016 and the report of the auditors thereon; - 2. electing directors of the Company for the ensuing year; - 3. appointing MNP LLP as the auditors of the Company for the ensuing year, and authorizing the directors to fix their remuneration; - 4. to consider and, if deemed, advisable, to approve, with or without variation, a special resolution to approve an amendment to the articles of incorporation of the Corporation to allow for the elimination of all shareholdings of less than 500 common shares of the Corporation (the "Share Consolidation"), as more particularly described, and subject to the restrictions contained, in the accompanying management information circular of the Corporation dated November 1, 2016; and - 5. transacting such further and other business as may properly come before the Meeting or any adjournment thereof.

-The nature of the business to be transacted at the Meeting is described in further detail in the management information circular of the Company dated November 2, 2015 (the "Circular").
-To be approved, each of the foregoing matters is required to be passed by an "ordinary resolution", being a majority of the votes cast by Shareholders who voted in respect of that resolution at the Meeting, except for the Option Grant Resolution, which requires the approval of a majority of the votes cast by disinterested Shareholders, excluding the votes cast by Shareholders who were grantees of December 11, 2014 options.
+The nature of the business to be transacted at the Meeting is described in further detail in the management information circular of the Company dated November 1, 2016 (the "Circular").
+To be approved, each of the foregoing matters is required to be passed by an "ordinary resolution", being a majority of the votes cast by Shareholders who voted in respect of that resolution at the Meeting, except for the Share Consolidation, which requires a "special resolution" which is a resolution passed by a majority of not less than two-thirds of the votes cast by Shareholders who voted in respect of that resolution.

-The record date for the determination of Shareholders entitled to receive notice of, and to vote at, the Meeting or any adjournments or postponements thereof is November 2, 2015 (the "Record Date").
+The record date for the determination of Shareholders entitled to receive notice of, and to vote at, the Meeting or any adjournments or postponements thereof is November 1, 2016 (the "Record Date").
 Shareholders whose names have been entered in the register of Shareholders at the close of business on the Record Date will be entitled to receive notice of, and to vote, at the Meeting or any adjournments or postponements thereof.

-A Shareholder wishing to be represented by proxy at the meeting or any adjournment thereof must deposit his/her/its duly executed form of proxy with the Company's transfer agent and registrar, TMX Equity Transfer Services ("Equity"), at Suite 300, 200 University Avenue, Toronto, Ontario M5H 4H1 not later than 2:00 p.m.
-(Toronto time) on December 14, 2015 or, if the meeting is adjourned, not later than 48 hours, excluding weekends and statutory holidays in the City of Toronto, Ontario, preceding the time of such adjourned meeting.
+A Shareholder wishing to be represented by proxy at the meeting or any adjournment thereof must deposit his/her/its duly executed form of proxy with the Company's transfer agent and registrar, TSX Trust Company ("TSX Trust"), at Suite 300, 200 University Avenue, Toronto, Ontario M5H 4H1 not later than 2:00 p.m.
+(Toronto time) on December 12, 2016 or, if the meeting is adjourned, not later than 48 hours, excluding weekends and statutory holidays in the City of Toronto, Ontario, preceding the time of such adjourned meeting.
 Shareholders who are unable to attend the Meeting in person, are requested to date, complete, sign and return the form of proxy so that as large a representation as possible may be had at the Meeting.